 …and the “Searches related to…” section that shows keywords that are thematically-related to the entered search query.

-It will take a whole lot of manual work, but you can analyze the available data to figure out if there are any keyword ideas you can use on your site.
-On top of that, you can also get started with Google’s Keyword Planner.
+It will take a whole lot of manual work, but analyze the available data to figure out if there are any keyword ideas you can use on your site is a good starting point.
+On top of that, you can also get started with Google’s Keyword Planner and automatically get keyword suggestions.

 Just enter your target keyword and get plenty of Similar, Related and Long-tail keywords that are based on real human searches:

 But remember that you have to set realistic goals when picking your keywords.
-As a rule of thumb, new websites can’t really compete for popular terms, which is why it’s best to target long-tail keywords that have less competition.
+As a rule of thumb, new websites can’t really compete with old or more established sites for popular terms, which is why it’s best to target long-tail keywords that have less competition.

 To elaborate, here are the main criteria you have to keep in mind when choosing keywords: